-Trump wants U.S. economy open by Easter despite coronavirus spread
+Amid worsening pandemic, Trump pushes to re-open U.S. for business by Easter

 “We lose thousands and thousands of people a year to the flu.
 We don’t turn the country off,” Trump said.
 “You can destroy a country this way by closing it down.”

+Houses of worship have closed to avoid letting the virus spread.
+Trump told Fox in a separate interview that seeing churches packed on Easter would be “a beautiful thing.”

+The White House’s guidelines currently include an admonition that members of the public not gather in groups larger than 10 and avoid dining out in restaurants or bars.

-The president has come under criticism from fellow Republicans and others for saying he would like to reopen the economy, even as the Pentagon and others forecast the outbreak could last for months.
+The president’s desire to get the economy back to normal quickly has drawn criticism from Democrats and Republicans as the Pentagon and others forecast the outbreak could last for months.

 Maryland Governor Larry Hogan, a Republican, told CNN on Tuesday: “We don’t think that we’re going to be in any way ready to be out of this in five or six days or so, or whenever this 15 days is up from the time that they started this imaginary clock.”